andipollok/kirby-dev-env/README.md

 Run `gulp publish` from your command line in the project folder

 Uploads the site to your FTP server.
-FTP settings are in `.env`.
+FTP settings are stored in `.env`.
+Rename `.env.template` to `.env` and change settings there.